Healthdirect Free Australian health advice you can count on.

 • arthritisosteoarthritis (OA) is the most common cause of arthritis in the spine.
 People with OA commonly have less pain in the morning, worse pain with movement and improvement with rest.

 • osteoporosis — a condition that affects your bones, causing them to become weak.
-Osteoporosis does not itself cause pain but can lead to painful fractures (breaks) of the bones in the spine, including compression fractures (where the back bones loose height or collapse).
+Osteoporosis does not itself cause pain but can lead to painful fractures (breaks) of the bones in the spine, including compression fractures (where the back bones lose height or collapse).

 • trauma — for example, from injury to the bones and soft tissues of the spine.